Vansh-Gokhale/resume-builder-app/README.md

 Contributing 🤝
 Contributions, suggestions, and bug reports are welcome.
 Open a PR or issue and add a clear description of your change.

+Author ✍️
+- Vansh — happy to collaborate and iterate on templates, features, and UX.

 Have fun building! 🎉